sumiransingh100/react-product-section/README.md

 # React + Vite
+# A responsive React product section component using CSS, ideal for showcasing products in e-commerce and portfolio projects.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: